Nigerian presidential rivals cast ballots in delayed election

 “I look forward to a successful transition,” he told reporters shortly after voting.

-Nigerians queued at polling booths around the country where voting was set to begin at 8:00 a.m. local time (0700 GMT).
+Nigerians queued at polling booths around the country where voting officially began at 8:00 a.m. local time (0700 GMT) and is due to close at 2:00 p.m.

-Several polling stations across the country were, however, slow to open, Reuters witnesses said.
+However, several polling stations across the country were slow to open and others reported problems with machines meant to verify voters cards, Reuters witnesses said.
 The country has 72.8 million eligible voters.

 “I’ve been to 10 polling units today.
 I’ve been redirected many times,” said Victor Kanoba a voter in Lagos.

-“This was somewhat expected given the logistical challenges of getting all of the materials to the polls in time for opening at 8 am,” John Tomaszewski, an observer with the joint U.S. National Democratic Institute and International Republican Institute delegation, said referring to the delays.
+John Tomaszewski, an observer with the joint U.S. National Democratic Institute and International Republican Institute delegation, said delays had been somewhat expected given the logistical challenge of getting materials to the polling stations in time for opening.

-“This will be something to watch throughout the day.”
+“This will be something to watch throughout the day,” he said.

+“Logistics weren’t properly managed despite the postponement of the polls,” said Idayat Hassan, director of Abuja-based think tank Centre for Democracy and Development, which is also observing the election.

-In the capital Abuja, Chukwunwike Ogbuani, a lawyer, said he was worried by the delay in opening polling stations.
+In the capital Abuja, Chukwunwike Ogbuani, a lawyer, said he was worried by the delays.

 “This polling booth they say has about 20,000 registered voters... if there is at least up to 50 to 60 percent turnout it will be difficult to finish in a day.
 I don’t see everybody that is here voting within the stipulated time.”